Exit interview: Online surveys

+Disadvantages

-Disadvantages: There are two significant problems with using online surveys for Exit Interviews.
+There are two significant problems with using online surveys for exit interviews.
 The most critical problem is that they identify the wrong drivers of staff turnover Because online surveys do not allow for testing of root cause, the reasons for leaving are not differentiated from issues that caused dissatisfaction but not resignation.
 In addition there is no ability to ensure that the commentary for each reason for leaving, is consistent with the reason for leaving option they have chosen from a list.
-The second problem with using online surveys for Exit Interviews is the relatively low completion rate at 34%.
+The second problem with using online surveys for exit interviews is the relatively low completion rate at 34%.
 This is around half the average completion rate of interviews that are outsourced to external consultants (66%) and around a third of best practice for outsourcing phone interviews (95%).

 Interactive voice response surveys

-IVRs are reliable methods of taking exit interviews because they are accessible by phone, a very widespread and reliable technology.
+Interactive voice response surveys are reliable methods of taking exit interviews because they are accessible by phone, a very widespread and reliable technology.
 However, IVRs have fallen out of favor due to the cost effectiveness of web based options that yield data at similar or higher quality.
 In comparison to other options, it is difficult to get rich data from an IVR, or to adjust and change it, since any changes require new voice recordings to be made.

 Timing of exit interviews

-The timing of Exit Interviews has a big impact on the completion rate.
-Organisations that conduct Exit Interviews in the week prior to departure were more likely to achieve completion rates of 80%+ (32% of these organisations).
+The timing of exit interviews has a big impact on the completion rate.
+Organisations that conduct exit interviews in the week prior to departure were more likely to achieve completion rates of 80%+ (32% of these organisations).
 Conducting them too early is less effective with only 19% of companies achieving high completion.
-Leaving the interview until after the employee has left results in very poor completion rates with only 11% achieving 80% or more.
+Leaving the interview until after the employee has left, results in very poor completion rates with only 11% achieving 80% or more.